 Family seeks justice for teen shot in head while trying to pick up siblings at wrong address

 KANSAS CITY, Mo.
-(KCTV) - Protestors gathered to speak out for justice after a teenage boy was shot twice while attempting to pick up his younger siblings at the wrong residential address.
+(KCTV/Gray News) - Protestors gathered to speak out for justice after a teenage boy was shot twice while attempting to pick up his younger siblings at the wrong residential address.

 Ralph Yarl, 16, is currently in the hospital, recovering from severe gunshot injuries in the head after a man allegedly shot him twice.
 The family has started a GoFundMe account to help with medical costs and fees.